 It establishes empirically and advances the hypothesis that theological characteristics that were facilitative of the birth and persistence of fundamental cultural traits instigated the evolution of compatible linguistic traits that have nurtured and augmented the dissemination and the intergenerational transference of these cultural traits over the expanse of human history.1

-We empirically show that certain features of religion helped fundamental cultural traits to emerge and persist.
-In turn, such traits triggered the evolution of complementary linguistic traits that made it easier for humans to spread and pass down their culture over generations.
+We empirically show that certain features of religion helped unique cultural traits to emerge within populations.
+Those cultural traits, in turn, led to the evolution of complementary linguistic traits, which made it possible for humans to spread and pass down their culture over the generations.

 I’m sure there are other and probably even better ways to reword the original sentence, but hopefully, this gives you an idea of how plain language might work in academia.

 It’s not about “dumbing down” your writing; it’s about tailoring it to your audience in a way that they can understand what you are saying.